 Lautoka reports first death in second wave

-The Ministry of Health has reported 1,301 new cases of COVID-19 to report for the 24 hour period that ended at 8am today.
+The 7 day rolling average of COVID-19 deaths per day is eight.

-There have also been nine deaths between the 26th and 27th of this month.
+The nine deaths recorded between the 26th and 27th of this month were all not vaccinated.

-293 cases are from the Western Division and 1008 cases are from the Central Division.

-There have been 245 new recoveries reported since the last update, which means that there are now 20,200 active cases.

 The first COVID-19 death to report is an 83-year-old man from Lautoka.